A Guide to Using Ethnography in Qualitative Research

 Gaining deep and rich insights should always come from the perspective of those whose lives we are eager to understand and empathise with.
 Insights derived directly from the user enables researchers to achieve the closest version of the truth and realistic experiences.
 Again, we must always consider the possibility that those being observed may change their behaviours, resulting in observational bias.
 But techniques such as diary studies through the application of mobile ethnography platforms for experience research can reduce these biases often seen in traditional ethnography because the researcher is not physically present.

-5. Describe & Interpret
+5. Describe & Interpret needs and experiences

 Ethnography relies on the researcher to interpret meanings and develop greater understanding.